rajendragosavi/service-catalog/README.md

 ```

 ## Feature Status

+### Assumptions

+1. Currently we assumed that anyone can query service catalog API and execute APIs to perform CRUD actions on it.

 ✅  We have three apis available as of now for create service , get a particular service , list all services.